You are here

 Primary Source References

 1784 May 14.
-(William Short to Jefferson).
-"The Moment I recieved [sic] your Letter, I looked out for an Express to send to Albemarle.
-Whilst in this Search I was informed Jame was in Town with a Mr. Martin whome he accompanied as a riding valet.
+(Short to Jefferson).
+"The Moment I recieved your Letter, I looked out for an Express to send to Albemarle.
+Whilst in this Search I was informed Jame was in Town with a Mr. Martin whom he accompanied as a riding Valet.
 I sent immediately to his Lodgings and was told he had set out that Morning to some Place and would return probably in a Day or two.
 To-day he returned.
-To-morrow Jame goes off on his Way to Albemarle."
+To-morrow Jame goes off on his Way to Albemarle."27

 1784 May 15.
 (Henry Martin to Jefferson).
 "Your servant James has attended me some time (a boy which I had being ill) and conducted himself much to my satisfaction as he has been very careful and assiduous.
-Immediately upon hearing your intention I put him under the direction of Mr. Short."
+Immediately upon hearing your intention I put him under the direction of Mr. Short."29

 1786 February 5.
 (Jefferson to Anthony Giannini).
 "James is well.
 He has forgot how to speak English, and has not learnt to speak French."31

 1786 August 25.
 (Jefferson to Paul Bentalou).
-"I have made enquiries on the subject of the negro boy you have brought, and find that the laws of France give him freedom if he claims it, and that it will be difficult, if not impossible, ti interrupt the course of the law.
-Nevertheless, I have known an instance where a person bringing in a slave, and saying nothing about it, has not been disturbed in his possession.
-I think it will be easier in your case to pursue the same plan, as the boy is so young that it is not probably he will think of claiming freedom..."
+"I have made enquiries on the subject of the negro boy you have brought, and find that the laws of France give him freedom if he claims it, and that it will be difficult, if not impossible, to interrupt the course of the law.
+Nevertheless I have known an instance where a person bringing in a slave, and saying nothing about it, has not been disturbed in his possession.
+I think it will be easier in your case to pursue the same plan, as the boy is so young that it is not probable he will think of claiming freedom."33

 1787 April 17.
-(Philip Mazzei to Jefferson).
-"On the subject of Jams, the Prince de Conde's cook because of the Prince's absence took James to the place of a pupil of his, who gave him lessons for one day in the city, 5 days in the country, and 4 more days after returning.
+(Philip Mazzei to Jefferson, translated from the original Italian).
+"On the subject of James, the Prince de Conde's cook because of the Prince's absence took James to the place of a pupil of his, who gave him lessons for one day in the city, 5 days in the country, and 4 more days after returning.
 James says that in the country he learned that the cost, including room and board, would be 12 francs per day.
 The other fellow says that he told him before they left.
 I knew nothing except when it was all over.
 I explained to James that even if it was true that he was not told before going to the country, his staying four days more after his return is not excusable.
 The new cook says that he will take him for 100 francs monthly for a full year, or for 200 by the month.
-The Price de Conde's cook will continue to have him on the same terms as before when the Prince is in Paris and will try to take him to Burgundy when that Parlement [sic] is in session.
-My opinion would be to opt for the latter and let the other go by paying him the five louis which James's carelessness and indiscretion have made, I ttink, unavoidable.
-I beg you to let me have your opinion or decision."
+The Price de Conde's cook will continue to have him on the same terms as before when the Prince is in Paris and will try to take him to Burgundy when that Parlement is in session.
+My opinion would be to opt for the latter and let the other go by paying him the five louis which James's carelessness and indiscretion have made, I think, unavoidable.
+I beg you to let me have your opinion or decision."34

 1789 January 9.
-(Perrault to Jefferson translated from the French).
-"On 6 Jan. he came to demand the 24 livres owed him by TJ's chef de cuisine for teaching him French grammar during the past 20 months.
+(Perrault to Jefferson, translated and summarized from the original French).
+"On 6 Jan. he came to demand the 24 livres owed him by [Jefferson's] chef de cuisine for teaching him French grammar during the past 20 months.
 This sum had previously been refused with the harshest insults.
 He then asked Adrien Pettit's aid.
-Gimme (James) then attacked him with kicks and punches, which forced him to take to his bed since that time, and tore an overcoat ("Redingotte") from him which is the only article of clothing he has against the rigors of the season, thus putting it out of his power to earn his living, since it is so cold and he daren't appear with his clothes in pieces.
+Gimme (James) then attacked him with kicks and punches, which forced him to take to his bed since that time, and tore an overcoat ('Redingotte') from him which is the only article of clothing he has against the rigors of the season, thus putting it out of his power to earn his living, since it is so cold and he daren't appear with his clothes in pieces.
 Please help him recover his salary, he having always acted well in your respectable house.
-Your porter was a witness, as were others of the ignominious treatment I received at your hotel."
+Your porter was a witness, as were others of the ignominious treatment I received at your hotel."35

 - Thomas Jefferson Foundation.
 Getting Word: The African American Families of Monticello.